schlotg/aws-node-install-script/installer.md

 to load the environment changes into your shell.

 ## Enviroment Variables
 I reccomend keeping all the environment variables that contain account information out of your repository and stored in a controlled secure location.
-You can then load them into App using the dotenv library. https://github.com/motdotla/dotenv The easiest way I have found to create a .env file on your instance is to:
+You can then load them into App using the [dotenv library](https://github.com/motdotla/dotenv).
+The easiest way I have found to create a .env file on your instance is to use vi and just paste your envrionment variables into it:
 ```
   sudo vi .env
   <Press the i key>